 How to check IMEI on your Android phone

-Now that you know what is IMEI, let’s take a look at how to find it.
+Now that you know what IMEI is let’s take a look at how to find it.
 The easiest way to check IMEI on an Android phone is to dial *#06#, after which the number should appear on your screen.
 If you have a dual-SIM phone, you’ll see two IMEI numbers — one for each SIM slot.
-You can also check IMEI in the settings of your device by heading to About device > Status > IMEI information, although the path may differ depending on your handset.
+You can also check IMEI in your device’s settings by heading to About device > Status > IMEI information, although the path may differ depending on your handset.

-Additionally, some phones have the IMEI number printed on the back, while on others, you’ll find it under the removable back cover.
-This mainly applies to older phones, as most of the newer ones don’t have a removable back.
+Some phones have the IMEI number printed on the back, while you might also find it printed under the removable battery cover if you have an older device.
 The IMEI number is also written on the SIM card tray on a few phones.

 The last option is to check the phone’s packaging if you still have it.
-The IMEI number should be printed on a sticker located somewhere on the retail box.
+The IMEI number should be printed on a sticker located somewhere in the retail box.

 Whichever method you use, make sure to write down the IMEI number and keep it safe.
 That way, you’ll be able to give it to your carrier in case your phone gets lost or stolen.
 Also, make sure you don’t share the IMEI number with other people.
-Shady characters often apply a valid IMEI number to a stolen device to avoid getting it blacklisted, which is illegal in many regions across the globe.
+Shady characters often apply a valid IMEI number to a stolen device to avoid getting it denylisted, which is illegal in many global regions.

-So, now you know what is IMEI, how to find IMEI number, and why you should know it in the first place.
+So, now you know what IMEI is, how to find the IMEI number, and why you should know it in the first place.
 What’s your phone’s IMEI number?
 Share it with us in the comments below!
-That’s a joke — seriously don’t do it!
+That’s a joke — seriously, don’t do it!